hipolito/advanced-backend-test/README.md

 Use whatever language, tools and frameworks you feel comfortable to, and briefly elaborate on your solution, architecture details, choice of patterns and frameworks.

 Also, make it easy to deploy/run your service(s) locally (consider using some container/vm solution for this).
-Once done, share your code with us.